 Figure 1.
 Flow Diagram of the study.

 Figure 2.
-Kaplan-Meier hazard curves for any fracture according to quartiles of mediolateral sway (Mantel-Cox log rank p value <0.001)
+Kaplan-Meier hazard curves for any fracture according to quartiles of mediolateral sway (Log rank, p<0.001)

 Figure 3.
-Hazard ratios for (A) mortality and (B) fracture in subjects distributed according to quartiles of mediolateral, anteroposterior and total sway.
+Hazard ratios for (A) mortality and (B) fracture risk according to quartiles of mediolateral, anteroposterior and total sway.

 Figure 4.
-Hazard ratios for fracture (all) between subjects grouped according to combined tertiles of bone mineral density and quartiles of mediolateral postural sway, using ML sway Q1|BMD T3 as reference quartile.
+Hazard ratios for fracture according to combined tertiles of bone mineral density and quartiles of mediolateral postural sway, using ML sway Q1|BMD T3 as reference quartile.
 Numbers above the bars indicate the number of subjects in each category.

 Supplementary data